rocky-linux/academy/decks/admin_guide/03-commands.md

 alias which='alias | /usr/bin/which --tty-only --read-alias --show-dot --show-tilde'
 ```

+---

+## `alias` and `unalias` commands

 The aliases are only defined temporarily, for the time of the user session.

----

 For permanent use, they must be created in the: